rayaneYAJJOU/innovation/README.md

 Install the required Python packages by running the following command:

-pip install -r requirements.txt
+py -m pip install -r requirements.txt

 After installing the packages, run the following command:

-streamlit run app.py  (si ça ne marche pas utiliser le chemin complet de app.py)
+py -m streamlit run app.py  (si ça ne marche pas utiliser le chemin complet de app.py)

 This should open a new tab in your default browser, displaying the web-based Portfolio Optimization Tool.